Some important laws applicable to

 With a few special exceptions, citizens of third countries may only be employed in Hungary with a work permit.

 Individual work permits are usually valid for a maximum of 2 years with the option of extension for another 2 years.
-Officially, the employee applies for the work permit, but first the employer must state that they had already tried to fill the position with a Hungarian citizen with the help of the employment centre.
+Officially, the employee applies for the work permit, but first the employer must document that they had already tried to fill the position with a Hungarian citizen with the help of the employment centre.
 Next, the employer submits an application for the work permit using certified copies of documents verifying the personal data and qualifications of the employee.
-Employers have to comply with strict regulations regarding the employment of foreign employees.
+Employers have to comply with strict registration regulations regarding the employment of foreign employees.

 On the basis of their appropriate visas, foreign nationals are required to apply for a residency permit from the Office of Immigration and Nationality.